 The THIRD thing I would do is actually think "What can I give away for free?"

 What can I give someone for free that would give them value and therefore build a relationship between us?
 For us at Authentic Education it's a free event, but for you it could be a webinar, free discovery session, a free piece of your product, or a free download.

-So, as an example, we run "Prosper From Your Passion" which is a free 1 day course showing you how to turn what you love into what you do.
+So, as an example, we run "Marketing Your Message" which is a free 1 day course showing you how to get a 500% return on your online marketing.